yilmazvolkan/purposefulCommunityPlatform/README.md

-# communityPlatform
+# Purposeful Community
-Community platform for people who has common things and want to gather and do activities.
+Purposeful Community for people who has common things and want to gather and do activities.